levilindsey/stroke-recognition/README.md

 I originally developed these algorithms as projects in a graduate course at the University of California, Riverside.
 I later extended them in my free time.
-This project contains sophisticated and novel methods for the segmentation and recognition of strokes.
+This project contains novel methods for the segmentation and recognition of strokes.

 ======